 - Evidence of Relationship.

 - Translation: Any foreign language document must be accompanied by a full English translation that the translator has certified as complete and correct, and by the translator’s certification that he or she is competent to translate the foreign language into English.

 NOTICE: No assurance can be given in advance that a visa will be issued.
 A consular officer can make a decision only after your formal application and all documents are reviewed, and you have been personally interviewed by that officer.

 Petitioners are welcome to come in on the interview date, but they have to bring their passports.
 However, petitioner is not allowed to:

 - Come up to the window when his/her beneficiary is interviewing unless the interviewing officer asks him/her to.

 - Try to communicate with the beneficiary during the interview in any way for any reason, unless requested by the interviewing officer; and

 - Interfere in any way with the interview of his/her beneficiary, or anyone else.
 If he/she violates any of these conditions, he/she will be escorted from the waiting room immediately and not allowed to re-enter.

 Most Important: You are advised not to make any travel arrangement for departure from this country, not to dispose of your property or give up your job until the visa has been issued to you.
 A nonimmigrant visa is usually valid for a maximum of six months from the date of issuance.
-You must travel and apply for admission to the United States within that 6-month period.
+You must travel and apply for admission to the United States within the visa validity.

 PLEASE BE ON TIME FOR YOUR APPOINTMENT.
-IF YOU ARE LATE OR HAVE NOT PAID YOUR MRV FEE, YOUR APPOINTMENT WILL BE CANCELLED.
+IF YOU ARE LATE OR HAVE NOT UNDERGONE MEDICAL EXAMINATION, YOUR APPOINTMENT WILL BE CANCELLED.